MS-IMAP -- A Multi-Scale Graph Embedding Approach for Interpretable Manifold Learning: Appendix

 where $c_{j,k}, j > 0$ are the Chebyshev coefficients and \(\bar{T}_{j,k}\) are the shifted Chebyshev polynomials \(\bar{T}_{k}(x) = T_{k}\left(\frac{x-a}{a}\right)\) for \(x \in [0,\lambda_{\mbox{max}}]\), where $x = a(y + 1)$, a = $\lambda_{ \mbox{max} }$.
 The scaling function coefficients, which are corresponding to a low-pass filter operation, are approximated in a similar way using Chebyshev polynomials.
 Note that the scaling kernel function is a low pass filter $h$ satisfying $h(0)>0$ and $h(x) \rightarrow 0$ when $ x\rightarrow \infty$.
 If the graph is sparse, we obtain a fast computation of the matrix-vector multiplication $\bar{T}_{j,k}(\mathbf{L})f$, where the computational complexity scales linearly with the number of points, resulting in a complexity of $O(N)$ for an input signal $f \in \mathbb{R}^{N}$.
 The SGWs efficiently map an input graph signal (a vector of dimension $N$) to $NK$ scaling and wavelet coefficients. \\

-\section{Runtime and Computational Complexity}
+\subsection{Runtime and Computational Complexity}

 We have performed experimental runtime studies on empirical datasets.
-Experiments were performed on Virtual Server containers with 32 cores Intel Xeon 8259CL running at 2.50Ghz and 256GB of RAM.
-On the AWA dataset of $5,685$ samples and $2,048$ features, Method 1 and the 3D based Tensor Method 2 both run in 1.35 mins.
-Finally on the Cancer QC data-set of 48,969 samples and 306 features, Method 1 took 12.44 mins.
+The execution time of our method with Python code implementation with 32 cores Intel Xeon 8259CL running at 2.50Ghz and 256GB of RAM on the Cancer QC data-set of 48,969 samples and 306 features took 27 mins, on Cora 5 min, on the AWA dataset 1.35 mins and on Census 7 min.
+In fields such as finance and genomics/biology, where typical dataset sizes range from under 100,000 to several million data points, analysis is often conducted offline once the graph embedding is computed.
+Runtimes of up to a few hours are generally acceptable and do not present a significant challenge, making the method well-suited for real-world applications.

 The computational complexity of Multi-Scale UMAP is of $O(ND log(N))$ for construction of the multi-scale representations which includes the $k$ nearest neighbor graph using k-d tree, the SGW transform which is $O(N)$ for each dimension of the manifold for sparse graphs.
 The optimization stage has a complexity which scale with the number of edges in the graph, which has a complexity of $O(kDN)$.
+Note that our approach generally requires the embedding dimensionality to be at least equal to the input dimensionality of the features, which adds computational complexity.

-\section{Theoretical results: Sampling set for Smooth Manifolds with functions defined over Paley-Wiener Spaces}
+\subsection{Theoretical results: Sampling set for Smooth Manifolds with functions defined over Paley-Wiener Spaces}